In our latest interview featuring creative people in North East England we talk to Hexham-based landscape photographer and writer David Taylor.

 The same is true of our own region’s artefacts and archaeological finds which are here to be shared with the world at large with each and everyone giving its own insight into humanity’s past and adding ever more knowledge to our human story.

-In this first blog exploring the curious and fascinating origins of North East place-names DAVID SIMPSON examines our rivers, streams and waterfalls and plots the great beck/burn divide
+DAVID SIMPSON examines the ancient names of our rivers, streams and waterfalls and plots the great beck/burn divide

 Alright please don’t ‘Pity Me’, but ever since I was a kid, I’ve been fascinated by place-names and especially those of the North East.
 I don’t know why precisely, but it’s certainly linked to my interest in history.